Table#

 assignments – A

-that associates the names of columns with the values that should be updated.
-The value ofassignments
+dictthat associates the names of columns with the values that should be updated.
+The value ofassignmentscan either be a literal value or aColumnobject.condition – An optional

-object representing the specified condition.
-It must be provided ifsource
+Columnobject representing the specified condition.
+It must be provided ifsourceis provided.

 Examples